+Hurricane Isaias is just the latest storm to affect our region in the last few years.
 Our office is here to help assist recovery and rebuilding efforts in any way possible.
-North Carolinians who still face unmet needs from Hurricanes Matthew, Florence or Dorian may find help through other state and federal resources.
+North Carolinians who face unmet needs from Hurricanes Isaias, Matthew, Florence or Dorian may find help through other state and federal resources.
 If you need assistance navigating these resources, please do not hesitate to call one of our offices.

 Disaster Distress Helpline